ClementTsang/opal/README.md

 - Rust 1.60.0 (it'll probably work with some older versions but this is what I tested on)
 - Tailwind 3.0.18

-Additionally, opal relies on [`trunk`](https://github.com/thedodd/trunk) for building and general development, handling building to WASM and the Tailwind hook.
+Additionally, opal relies on [`trunk`](https://github.com/thedodd/trunk) (0.15.0 as of writing) for building and general development, where it handles building to WASM and running the Tailwind hook.

 ### Installation